monzo/progression-framework/frameworks/engineering/mobile.md

             examples:
               - "Can reason whether to use asynchronous or synchronous operations"
               - "Understands impact on app performance to use either"
+          - "Builds multi screen flows in collobration with a designer, handling empty, error, and loading states gracefully"
       - level: 3
         criteria:
           - "Uses tools to diagnose and improve performance issues"